RomeroRodriguezD/pokemon-opalo-shiny-hunter-bot/README.md

 -Pattern matching is a powerful tool when we are looking for non-changing, distinguishable visual elements, letting us automate many things.
 This game is just an example.

--While this may also work on Pokémon Z (and perhaps other Lostieverse fangames), and it does if you don't have the pokemon yet, there's still one case I did not test and may not work: shiny wild pokemon that you already have, whom have a different shiny logo.
+-While this may also work with Pokémon Z (and perhaps other Lostieverse fangames), and it does if you don't have the pokemon yet, there's still one case I did not test and may not work: shiny wild pokemon that you already have, whom have a different shiny logo.

 -The exact same technique could be used for, for example, look for a rare pokemon with a very low chance to appear, with just code lines changed and using the desired pokemon matching image.